 *** Unchanged parts are omitted ***

 The higher layer parameter repK-RV defines the redundancy version pattern to be applied to the repetitions.
 If cg-RetransmissionTimer is provided, the redundancy version for uplink transmission with a configured grant is determined by the UE.
 If the parameter repK-RV is not provided in the configuredGrantConfig and cg-RetransmissionTimer is not provided, the redundancy version for uplink transmissions with a configured grant shall be set to 0.
-If the parameter repK-RV is provided in the configuredGrantConfig and cg-RetransmissionTimer is not provided, for the nth transmission occasion among K repetitions, n=1, 2, …, K, it is associated with (mod(((n-mod(n, N))/N)-1,4)+1)th value in the configured RV sequence, where N=1.
+If the parameter repK-RV is provided in the configuredGrantConfig and cg-RetransmissionTimer is not provided and OCC operation is not enabled, for the nth transmission occasion among K repetitions, n=1, 2, …, K, it is associated with (mod(((n-mod(n, N))/N)-1,4)+1)th value in the configured RV sequence, where N=1.
+When OCC operation is enabled, if the parameter repK-RV is provided in the configuredGrantConfig and cg-RetransmissionTimer is not provided, for the transmission occasions in the mth OCC group, m=1,….
+KLOCC, these are associated with ((m-1)mod4+1)th value in the configured RV sequence.
 If a configured grant configuration is configured with startingFromRV0 set to 'off', the initial transmission of a transport block may only start at the first transmission occasion of the K repetitions.
 Otherwise, the initial transmission of a transport block may start at

 - the first transmission occasion of the K repetitions if the configured RV sequence is {0,2,3,1},

-- any of the transmission occasions of the K repetitions that are associated with RV=0if the configured RV sequence is {0,3,0,3},
+- any of the transmission occasions of the K repetitions that are associated with RV=0 when OCC operation is not enabled, or any of the transmission occasions of the K repetitions that are associated with RV=0 and satisfy n mod LOCC=1 when OCC operation is enabled, if the configured RV sequence is {0,3,0,3},

-- any of the transmission occasions of the K repetitions, if the configured RV sequence is {0,0,0,0}, except the last transmission occasion when K≥8.
+- any of the transmission occasions of the K repetitions when OCC operation is not enabled, or any of the transmission occasions of the K repetitions that satisfy n mod LOCC=1 when OCC operation is enabled, if the configured RV sequence is {0,0,0,0}, except the last transmission occasion when K≥8.

 *** Unchanged parts are omitted ***